 - Applicants who reside in a rural county and/or a county in which there are few health professionals (applies to Tennessee applicants only)

 Students enrolling in the first-year class of the College of Dentistry will be required to arrive with a laptop computer.
-This computer must be purchased before matriculation into the first year and can be acquired from any reputable source.
-The College of Dentistry has no provisions for providing a laptop to students whose own laptop proves to be inoperable upon arriving at UT.
-In addition, the College cannot assist students whose laptop does not meet the specifications and proves to be inadequate for the student to perform their required lessons.
-The laptop must meet the following specifications:
+The College of Dentistry has no provisions for providing a laptop to students whose own laptop proves to be inoperable upon arriving at UT and cannot assist students whose laptop does not meet the specifications and proves to be inadequate for the student to perform their required lessons.

-If you have any questions regarding these requirements please contact our IT Help Desk at 901-448-2222.
+If you have additional questions about purchasing a laptop or would like to know if your laptop is sufficient, contact our IT Help Desk at 901-448-2222.

 College of Dentistry